LilleAila/Discordjs-template/readme.md

 Deploy slash commands: `node deploy-commands.js`

+If you are using git to publish your code, remember to add `config.json` to `.gitignore`

 ## Config
+Add values to `config.json`

 Enable globalCommands to deploy slash commands to all servers, disable to test in one server